Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 53 - Gradient Accumulation.
 It saves memory by training a model in small mini batches.
 Weak point :
   It can take longer than usual as it trains a small batch and clears the GPU memory and starts train.

+*Day 54 - Mixed Precision.
+To save time time the AMP ( Automatic Mixed Precision ) uses FP16 for the heavy lifting, but at the end switches back to highly precise math FP32 to save the final answer.
+Weak point :
+  If the data provided is not cleared or if the values are so small, then the computer will rounds then down to absolute zero ( Gradient Underflow ), making model stop learning and breaks it.